patrickcfwhite/project-1/README.md

 ### Stretch Goal 3: Sound design

 If I had time I wanted to add some sound design and or music to accompany the game but the Tetris theme is so iconic I didn't want to just imitate it.
 I also wanted to avoid the frenetic nature of this melody, as I find Tetris to be a rather peaceful game so I decided to interpret the melody in a sparse piano arrangement.
 I am a big fan of computer games and their soundtracks and I have recently been really impressed by the soundtrack to **Zelda: Breath of The Wild** and how it takes elements of the familiar Zelda themes and repurposes them to better fit the mood of the game so I used this as inspiration.
-As you level up it plays a short snippet of the main melody, reharmonised on solo piano.
+As you level up it plays a short snippet of the main melody, reharmonised on solo piano with a little level-up tag to round it off.
 There are eight snippets of melody, which will begin again once you hit level nine.
 The audio is updateded within the `fullRowChecker` function, which in turn calls the `updateAudio` function.

 ```javascript